 Definition of wraparound

 The term wraparound is mostly used in Omaha.
-When you have a good print in Omaha, it will be said that you have a wrap.
-But when you have a very strong draw that gives you more than 17 outs (an out is a card that can help our hand) we will say that you have a wraparound.
-For example, if you have 8s-9s-Kh-Qh on 2s-Ts-Jh, you have a wraparound.
-Here, all the spades will help you (you will have the flush), all 7s will give you a straight, and all aces will give you a straight.
-You also have a backdoor color draw with both hearts in your hands.
-The 8s will also give you a straight as well as the kings.
+When you have a good draw in Omaha, we say you have a wrap.
+But when you have a very strong draw that gives you more than 17 outs (an out is a card that can help your hand) we say you have a wraparound.
+For example, if you have 8s-9s-Kh-Qh over 2s-Ts-Jh, you have a wraparound.
+Here, all spades can help you (so you have the flush), all 7s will give you a straight, and all aces will give you a straight.
+You also have a backdoor flush draw with your two hearts in hand.
+Eights will also give you a straight as will kings.

-If we take the example above, we don't have a pair, a straight or a flush, but with the number of outs we have, we will have to play our hand aggressively.
-By playing a wraparound aggressively, we maximize our fairness with our folding equity.
-If, for example, we make a check-raise on the higher flop, we encourage our opponent to fold.
-Every time he folds, he throws away the equity that is rightfully ours.
-And by playing aggressively a wraparound, we can induce our opponent to push all in on the flop with worse draws.
+Using the example above, we have no pairs, straights or flushes, but with the number of outs we have, we will have to play our hand aggressively.
+By playing a wraparound aggressively, we maximize our equity through folding equity.
+For example, if we check-raise on the flop higher, we encourage our opponent to fold.
+Every time he folds, he throws away equity that comes back to us.
+And by aggressively playing a wraparound, we can entice our opponent to push all in on the flop with worse draws.